SkyblockClient/SkyblockClient-REPO/files/guides/wyvtils.md

 > to add an API key, either type in `/api new` in chat, or type in `/wyvtils setkey [key]`.

 ### How do I get support for Wyvtils?
-> to get support for Wyvtils, go to the Qalcyo discord server (https://inv.wtf/qalcyo) and type your issue / send a crash log in the #support channel.
+> to get support for Wyvtils, go to the W-OVERFLOW discord server (https://inv.wtf/w-overflow) and type your issue / send a crash log in the #support channel.

 ### To get help on commands, type this in chat:
 > `/wyvtils help`